smorf-ntsg/naip-chm/README.md

-# NAIP-CHM: A 0.6-meter Resolution Canopy Height Model for the Contiguous United States
+# NAIP-CHM: A 0.6-meter Resolution Canopy Height and Structure Model for the Contiguous United States

 ## Overview

-This repository contains the source code, trained model weights, and inference tools for **NAIP-CHM**, a project that generates a 0.6-meter resolution canopy height model (CHM) for the contiguous United States using National Agriculture Imagery Program (NAIP) aerial imagery.
+This repository contains the source code, trained model weights, and inference tools for **NAIP-CHM**, a project that generates a 0.6-meter resolution canopy height ans structure model (CHM) for the contiguous United States using National Agriculture Imagery Program (NAIP) aerial imagery.

-This codebase supports the upcoming paper: **A 0.6-meter resolution canopy height model for the contiguous United States**.
+This codebase supports the upcoming paper: **A 0.6-meter resolution canopy height and structure model for the contiguous United States**.

 The repository provides:
 *   **Inference Pipeline:** Tools to generate canopy height models from NAIP DOQQs using a pre-trained U-Net model.